Springfield High School (Illinois)

 Springfield High School (SHS) is a public secondary school located in Springfield, Illinois, United States.
-It is the oldest of the three high schools in Springfield Public Schools District 186 (the other two being Southeast High School and Lanphier High School).
+It is the oldest of the three high schools in Springfield School District 186 (the other two being Southeast High School and Lanphier High School).
 The school draws mainly from the west side of Springfield.

 While the school opened in 1857, the current building was opened in 1916.
 A number of notable alumni have called the school home, with the writer Vachel Lindsay being the most associated with the town, which featured prominently in his writings.

 Building history and architecture

 Springfield High School opened on 4 September 1857 in a small building on Market Street, now known as Capitol Avenue.
 It was located in this building for only a single school year before it moved to the Academy Building on South 5th Street near Monroe until 1864.
 In 1865, a $65,000 school building was completed for the high school and was located on 4th and Madison Street.
 Due to congestion, Central High School was built in 1897, but was already overcrowded by 1915.

 In 1917, Springfield High School opened at 101 S. Lewis St, previously the site of a church and Hutchinson Cemetery.
 The church was gone, but there were still gravestones and remains that were moved to Oak Ridge Cemetery before construction could begin.
 The construction had a cost of $500,000 and could support up to 1,500 students.

 There are four mosaics on the exterior walls of the building completed by Henry Chapman Mercer.
 The original molds are a part of the Moravian Pottery and Tile Works.